Right-to-Work FAQ

 Won’t this weaken unions?

 That depends on what you think a strong union looks like.
-If your idea of a strong union is one that looks out for its member’s best interests, right-to-work could actually make unions stronger.
-At any rate, even the strongest union can only do so much when employers are struggling, as UAW members at Delphi, facing dramatic wage cuts, can attest.
+If your idea of a strong union is one that looks out for its member’s best interests, a right-to-work law could actually make unions stronger.

-Why are union officials so vehemently opposed to RTW?
+Why are union officials so vehemently opposed to right-to-work measures?

-RTW renders unions more accountable to their members.
+Right-to-work protections for employees renders unions more accountable to their members.
 Simply put, when a union member becomes convinced that a union is not acting in the member’s interest, that member can choose to resign his or her membership and refuse to pay dues or fees.
-Union leaders enjoy their power and influence on a whole host of issues that may or may not be related to the welfare of employees and see RTW as a threat to their ability to act with very little accountability.
+Union leaders enjoy their power and influence on a whole host of issues that may or may not be related to the welfare of employees and see right-to-work laws as a threat to their ability to act with very little accountability.

 Why should I care what employers think?